 God told Ibrahim to sacrifice his son.
 The devil tempted Ibrahim to ignore God’s command, but Ibrahim chased the devil away by throwing stones at him.

-When Ibrahim did as he had been told, God switched his son for a ram.
+When Ibrahim prepared to do as he had been told, God switched his son for a ram.
 Ibrahim had passed the test of putting his love of God above all else.

 The Date of Eid al-Adha